IoT-nxt/IotNxt-NodeJS-RestService/Readme.md

 Lets find that pi

-Open angry ip scanner, and start scanning your subnet network Find the PI unit in the list , this would be the manufacturere pi foundation as the PC make
+Open angry ip scanner, and start scanning your subnet network Find the PI unit in the list , this would be the manufacturer pi foundation as the PC make
 __________________________________
 Lets connect to the pi